12 Myths of Hair Loss

 Myth 3: You Can’t Stop Hereditary Hair Loss, Especially those Inherited by Your Father

 Fact: You can’t fight genetics — or can you?
 It’s a fair assessment that family history may make you more predisposed to thinning hair, including your Mother’s genes - they are just as important!
-But, a new science called epigenetics or nutrigenomics finds ways to alter the pattern, and re-express metabolic genes or at least slow down the production of DHT.
+But, a new science called epigenetic or nutrigenomics finds ways to alter the pattern, and re-express metabolic genes or at least slow down the production of DHT.
 Fortunately, your environment and lifestyle which you can control, can positively affect how genes operate or “express” as the study of epigenetics has discovered - exciting new knowledge!

 Myth 4: Young Women Don’t Have to Worry